ludicast/ice/README.markdown

 ## ActiveRecord modifications

-To make life easy, since most complex objects passed to the templates will be subclasses of ActiveRecord::Base, the default behaviour of ActiveRecord is to pass itself in to a class with the name name, followed by the word "Cube".
+To make life easy, since most complex objects passed to the templates will be subclasses of ActiveRecord::Base, the default to_ice behaviour of ActiveRecord is to pass itself in to a class with the same name, but followed by the word "Cube".

-Therefore an instance of a User class will ice itself by calling
+Therefore calling to_ice on instance of a User class will invoke

     UserCube.new self